Revenue Cycle

 The revenue cycle rarely breaks all at once.

-For most behavioral health practices — whether that is a solo psychiatrist, a group of PMHNPs, a therapy group, or a multi-site outpatient program — revenue problems compound quietly.
+For most behavioral health practices — whether that is a solo psychiatrist, a group of PMHNPs, a psychology practice, or a multi-site outpatient program — revenue problems compound quietly.
 A credentialing delay holds up a provider’s claims for weeks before anyone flags it.
 A denial category repeats because no one owns the root-cause fix.
 Documentation gaps in the EHR create downstream billing holds that never surface in a clean report.

 The result is a billing operation that is technically running but not generating a clear, actionable picture.
 Leadership keeps asking for a status and getting a spreadsheet that raises more questions than it answers.